 Margaret Harper, her silk gown shimmering like moonlight on water, offered a smile that didn’t quite reach her eyes.
 Her pearls gleamed under the chandelier, and her hands fluttered nervously, adjusting her shawl.

-“Oh, don’t mind Thomas,” she said, her laugh a little too bright, like a note struck off-key.
-“He’s just protective of his… sanctuary.
-You know how men are.
+“Oh, don’t mind Thomas,” she said, her laugh a bit too loud.
+“He’s just protective of his sanctuary.
+You know how men can be.
 You’ll be fine, Emily.
 Clara and Ben are absolute angels.”
-She patted Emily’s arm, but her touch was cold, fleeting, like a breeze passing through.
+She patted Emily’s arm, but her touch was cold and brief, almost like a passing breeze.

 Emily nodded, clutching the list, its edges already curling in her sweaty palms.
 “Got it.
 Have a great time at the gala.”
 She forced a smile, though her stomach twisted.
 Something about the Harpers felt… off, like actors playing roles they hadn’t rehearsed.